-Orilla de La Acequia Historic District - on right, Delfinia Gurule home at 306 16th Street
+Orilla de La Acequia Historic District - on right, Delfinia Gurule home at 306 16th Street the street.

-The buildings in La Orilla de La Acequia sit close to the street.
 The buildings that held the neighborhood store, dance hall, and pool hall still exist, though they have been converted to residential uses.
 La Orilla de la Acequia was placed on the New Mexico State Register of Cultural Properties in 1979.